-Courses are either hosted at my home in Petersfield, Hampshire or at a venue chosen by you.
-You can see available dates on the Born to Carry Peer Supporter page.
+Courses are either hosted at my shop Bambino Baby in Petersfield, Hampshire or at a venue chosen by you.

 Click on the section you’d like to find out about, or scroll to read it all: